 5.3.
 The approval authority shall ensure that the procedures and operations documentation for each production unit contains specifications, appropriate to the repair materials and processes used, of the limits of repairable damage or penetrations to the tyre carcass, whether such damage is existing or is caused during the processes of preparation for retreading.

 5.4.
-Before granting approval the authority must be satisfied that retreaded tyres conform to this Regulation and that the tests have been successfully carried out:

-(a) On at least five and not necessarily more than 20 samples of retreaded tyres representative of the range of tyres produced by the retreading production unit when prescribed according to paragraphs 6.5. and 6.6.1. and;
+Before granting approval the authority must be satisfied that retreaded tyres conform to this Regulation and that the tests have been successfully carried outon at least five and not necessarily more than 20 samples of retreaded tyres representative of the range of tyres produced by the retreading production unit when prescribed according to paragraphs 6.5. and 6.6.1. and;

-(b) On at least one sample of retreaded tyres, of each pattern not covered by paragraphs 6.4.4.1. and 6.4.4.2., representative of the range of tyres produced by the retreading production unit when prescribed according to paragraph 6.6.2.* In case of paragraph 6.4.4.2., the Type Approval Authority might request a test of compliance for the retreaded tyre.
-Testing of sampled sizes may be confined to a worst case selection*, at the discretion of the Type Approval Authority or designated Technical Service.

 5.5.
 In the case of each failure being recorded during tests, two further samples of the same specification tyre shall be tested.
 If either or both of these second two samples fail, then a final submission of two samples shall be tested.
 If either one or both of the final two samples fail, then the application for approval of the retreading production unit shall be rejected.

 5.6.
+In case of retread of snow tyre for use in severe snow conditions, according to paragraphs 6.4.4.1. and 6.4.4.2. the corresponding certificates (according to UN Regulation No.117 or part II of this Regulation) shall be provided by the retreader.
+The Type Approval Authority might request a test of compliance for the retreaded tyre.
+Testing of sampled sizes may be confined to a worst-case selection*, at the discretion of the Type Approval Authority or designated Technical Service.

+5.7.
 If all the requirements of this Regulation are met, then approval shall be granted and an approval number shall be assigned to each retreading production unit approved.
 The first two digits of this number shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
 The approval number shall be preceded by "109R" signifying that the approval applies to a tyre retreaded as prescribed in this Regulation.

-The same authority shall not assign the same number to another production unit covered by this Regulation.
+The same authority shall not assign the same number to another production unit, pre-cured tread or mould cure pattern covered by part I, II.A. and II.B. of this Regulation.

-5.7.
+5.8.
 Notice of approval or of extension, refusal or withdrawal of approval or of production definitely discontinued pursuant to this Regulation shall be communicated to the Parties to the 1958 Agreement applying this Regulation, by means of a form conforming to the model in annex 1 to this Regulation.